 - Double registration is allowed, at all levels.
-Note: you are only allowed to double register up, not down.
+Note: to dance in the same role twice, you are only allowed to double register up, not down.
+You may double register down only if you are dancing in a role you have not yet placed out of the lower level yet.

 - If you are dancing strictly Open, you should not dance syllabus events.